 That morning, Booker, 52, said she finished a 12-hour shift at the local factory she works at and then took her three grandkids, ages 4-11, to their first day of school.
-After that, she came to the Our Mission of the Lady of the Angels’ food pantry in Humboldt Park.
+After that, she came to the Mission of Our Lady of the Angels’ food pantry in Humboldt Park.

 She also receives SNAP benefits to help her with food, but said her local pantry helps her eat healthy and allows her meals to “stretch longer” for her family, which includes the kids, her daughter, and her dad.

 Booker has been coming to the pantry for the last five to six years.
 And since then, the Mission of Our Lady of the Angels has come a long way since operating out of a community center closet.

 On a rainy, early September Tuesday morning, guests of the West Side pantry maneuvered through the aisles of a remodeled kindergarten classroom at the former Catholic school sitting on West Iowa Street.
 Assisted by volunteers and the energetic group of young nuns who keep it all running, they filled grocery carts with selections from stacked shelves and boxes of produce, dairy, bread, and non-perishables.